affonso-rafael/serverless-user-api/README.md

 ``` bash
 docker compose up
 ```
+By that, the service will be available on http://localhost:3000

-Then, perform the deploy to localstack:
+If you want to simulate how this deploy will run to aws, perform the following deploy command to LocalStack:
 ```bash
  serverless deploy --stage local
 ```